Ram Reddy Master Criminal or Horrible Businessman?

 Hey Folks, I didn’t graduate from Harvard, like Danny Boice (who is deeply entangled in the Communiclique story), I graduated from the University of Maryland with a non-math focused Liberal Arts degree.
 I am not the brightest bulb in the lamp.
 In fact, many of my fellow classmates at Maryland are grateful to this day that I helped them graduate in the top 85% of our class and yet even a math-challenged fellow such as I knows $0 is not in excess of $71 million.

 The lawsuit alleges that the company supplied a fraudulent 3rd party valuation of $350 – $400 million.
-It is obvious that the company took a proposal to perform a valuation from a legitimate investment bank and doctored it to appear as if it was a valuation… again, remember I didn’t graduate with distinction from a top law school or from a law school or with distinction for that matter but this kind of feels to me like fraud and while I am not a legal scholar, I did run one of the top corporate governance advisory firms in the country and it is my informed opinion that if Ram Reddy, Andy Powers, and Tim Lee’s defense is they didn’t know the valuation was fraudulent, if they didn’t know that the companies revenue numbers were grossly inflated and the companies customer list was a fiction, they grossly breached their fiduciary responsibility.
+It is obvious that the company took a proposal to perform a valuation from a legitimate investment bank and doctored it to appear as if it was a valuation… again, remember I didn’t graduate with distinction from a top law school or from a law school or with distinction for that matter but this kind of feels to me like fraud and while I am not a legal scholar, I did run one of the top corporate governance advisory firms in the country and it is my opinion that if Ram Reddy and Tim Lee’s defense is they didn’t know the valuation was fraudulent, if they didn’t know that the companies revenue numbers were grossly inflated and the companies customer list was a fiction, they grossly breached their fiduciary responsibility.
 These guys are either crooked or morons.

 According to the lawsuit, based on representations made by Reddy, the Plaintiff asserts he “invested” an additional $1,462,250 worth of shares purchased from 8 investors smart enough to dump this stock.
 In addition, the Plaintiff’s parents who are non-accredited, retired public school educators purchased $288 thousand of stock priced at $5.76.